strimzi/strimzi.github.io/_posts/2023-10-23-unidirectional-topic-operator.md

 author: federico_valeri
 ---

-The Topic Operator enhances Strimzi's capabilities by allowing Kafka administrators to manage Apache Kafka topics with Kubernetes custom resources (CRs).
+The Topic Operator enhances Strimzi's capabilities by allowing Kafka administrators to manage Apache Kafka topics using Kubernetes custom resources (CRs).
-You can declare the desired topic state and the Topic Operator will take care of the reconciliation with the actual Kafka cluster state.
+You can declare the desired topic state, and the Topic Operator will reconcile it with the actual Kafka cluster state.

 The first generation of the Topic Operator is based on the Kafka Streams library, and uses ZooKeeper to gather topic metadata.
 We call it Bidirectional Topic Operator, as it allows to reconcile changes coming from both Kubernetes and Kafka using a three-way merge logic.